 - Tribal programs (and live on federally-recognized Tribal lands)

 Proof of income or proof of participation in the other public assistance programs may be required.
-The program only provides one landline or wireless phone account per household.
 Where there are separate households sharing the same address, each household is eligible.
 This includes the residents of nursing homes or homeless shelters.
 Consumers can also have eligibility with a temporary address.

-Applying for Lifeline can be accomplished in one of three ways:
+You can apply for Lifeline in one of three ways:

-1. Apply online at the Lifeline National Verifier website.
-Note: California, Oregon and Texas do not yet participate in the National Verifier database and consumers in those states will have to apply through their state’s existing application process.
+- Apply online at the Lifeline National Verifier website.
+Note: California (except broadband-only consumers), Oregon and Texas don’t participate in the National Verifier database.
+Consumers in those states will have to apply through their state’s existing application process.

 Lifeline Support Center